0xronin/30-days-SmartContractProgrammer/Day01/readme.md

 - ```string``` is the data-type.
 - ```public``` tells we have read-access to this variable after we deploy the smart contract.
+>When using public on a state variable a getter is automatically created for us with a function of the same name.
 - ```greeting``` is the name of the variable.

 Once the contract is deployed, the variable ```greeting``` will be stored on the blockchain.